Dobby233Liu/VPet/README_en.md

 * You **must** provide a link to [this page](https://github.com/LorisYounger/VPet).
 * **No** profit should be made with our files.

-## How to deploy Vpet-Simulator.Windows
+## How to deploy VPet-Simulator.Windows

 1. Download the source code, and open `VPet.sln` with Visual Studio.
-2. Change the project to generate to `Vpet-Simulator.Windows`, and the configuration to `x64`.
+2. Change the project to generate to `VPet-Simulator.Windows`, and the configuration to `x64`.
    ![Demonstration of the above](README.assets/image-20230208004330895.png)
 3. Click on `Run`.
-If everything is OK, you will get the following message: `Lack Mod Core, Unable start desktop pet`
+If everything is OK, you will get the following message: `缺少模组Core,无法启动桌宠` (`Lack Mod Core, Unable start desktop pet`) <!-- Pretty sure VPet-Simulator.Windows can't even load localizations when Core is missing, correct me if I'm wrong. -->
-4. Run `Vpet-Simulator.Windows/mklink.bat` as administrator.
+4. Run `VPet-Simulator.Windows/mklink.bat` as administrator.
 This links the `mod` folder to the build folder.
 5. Click on `Run` again, and this time the app will run.